 Rambutans can be purchased in North America at Asian markets and Asian/Chinese food stores.
 Look for them in the produce section.
 When buying rambutans, look for bright red skin.
 A little orange or yellow on the skins in addition to red is okay, but green skins mean the rambutans are unripe.
 Don't buy rambutans that have turned black or have a lot of black "hairs," as this indicates they are over-ripe.

-Now peel away the skin to reveal the beautiful egg-like rambutan fruit.Continue to 4 of 5 below.
+Now peel away the skin to reveal the beautiful egg-like rambutan fruit.
+The spikes aren't sharp, but be gentle so you don't break the fruit.Continue to 5 of 6 below.

 Removing the Seed of the Rambutan

 Break or cut open the fruit to remove the nut-like seed.
 Most of the time it will come out freely, but some are clingstone.
-You can pop the whole fruit into your mouth and spit out the seed if you prefer and you're in the right setting.Continue to 5 of 5 below.
+You can pop the whole fruit into your mouth and spit out the seed if you prefer (and you're in the right setting).Continue to 6 of 6 below.